This is how much you lose every time your App Crashes!

 Unnecessary app updates post-launch can increase app uninstalls.
 If an app is not tested properly in the pre-launch phase, development cost shoots up as well.

 As they say ‘a stitch in time saves nine.’
-Dirty roll-outs can be checked through regression and sanity testing.
+Dirty roll-outs can be checked through regression testing and sanity testing.

 To summarise it all, resolving app crashes can help you save on the following: